 The SESS reports help develop the SIOS research infrastructure, as topics are proposed by international research groups and selected through a review process.
 The calls for input to the SESS reports have been open to all interested researchers from the SIOS member institutions and from other institutions with research activity in Svalbard.
 Each SESS contribution has been urged to connect interdisciplinarily with the different ESS spheres to allow for improved ESS understanding.
-SESS recommendations within the reports form an integral part of the contributions and help identify the scientific knowledge gaps, recommend improvements in terms of RI and rising societal needs in Svalbard.
-The topics of SESS chapters have ranged across the many sub-disciplines of ESS from atmosphere, cryosphere to the marine and terrestrial environments.
-The objective of this paper is to 1) present the synthesis of the SESS recommendations and 2) discuss how to further develop SIOS to serve the pan-Arctic ESS community.
+SESS recommendations within the reports form an integral part of the contributions and help identify the scientific knowledge gaps and recommend improvements in terms of RI and rising societal needs in Svalbard.
+The topics of SESS chapters have ranged across the many subdisciplines of ESS from the atmosphere and cryosphere to marine and terrestrial environments.
+The objective of this paper is to (1) present the synthesis of the SESS recommendations and (2) discuss how to further develop SIOS to serve the pan-Arctic ESS community.

-2.2 The State of interdisciplinary Earth System Science in Svalbard
+2.2 The state of interdisciplinary Earth system science in Svalbard

-Understanding the value and accessing the work performed in SIOS and published in the SESS reports, the state of the interdisciplinary scientific background is obviously essential.
+Understanding the state of the interdisciplinary scientific background is obviously essential to assess the value of the work performed in SIOS and published in the SESS reports.
 There are numerous publications on the state of science within the separate ESS disciplines in Svalbard.
 Only a few of these address interdisciplinary research questions cutting across disciplines.
-However, at few exist such as Peeters et al. (2019), who identified a climate-cryosphere regime shift stressing the linkages between the ongoing meteorological changes towards more winter rain precipitation and thicker ground ice covers affecting the cryosphere, but also affecting the biological environment with animal foraging being moved to ice-free grounds.
-This changing form of precipitation is thus identified as important for changes in the high-arctic terrestrial environment (Peeters et al., 2019).
-It has also been identified at Arctic scale (Bintanja & Selten, 2014) that increased winter precipitation is primarily due to intensified local evaporation typically from open sea, thus clearly linking the ongoing increases in Arctic winter precipitation to the marine environment as well.
-The most recent review of snow research in Svalbard (Zdanowicz et al., 2023). largely based on SIOS work and collaboration, identifies knowledge gaps and research needs in snow science.
-In doing so the review relates these gaps and needs to other cryospheric fields such as glacier mass balance and active layer thickness above permafrost, but also to atmospheric conditions in relation to snowpack pollution and to terrestrial ecology and hydrology.
-Clearly some scientific fields do recognise their interdisciplinary scientific connections.
-With respect to extreme precipitation events over Svalbard, it is well-known that these are caused by moisture transport extending thousands of kilometres south into the subtropical Atlantic and often characterised as 'atmospheric rivers' (Serreze et al., 2015; Müller et al., 2022).
-The increase in extreme precipitation events over the last four decades in Syalbard have been directly linked to the sea ice extent east of Greenland, as this sea ice shields the west coast of Svalbard from incoming southerly moist air (Müller et al., 2022).
-Thus results show clear linking of meteorological changes with changes in the marine environment and with well-known consequences for ecosystems, cryosphere and society at Arctic scale.
+However, a few exist, such as Peeters et al. (2019), who identified a climate-cryosphere regime shift stressing the linkages between the ongoing meteorological changes towards more winter rain precipitation and thicker ground ice cover affecting the cryosphere and the biological environment with animal foraging being moved to ice-free grounds.
+This changing form of precipitation is thus identified as important for changes in the high Arctic terrestrial environment (Peeters et al., 2019).
+It has also been identified at Arctic scale (Bintanja and Selten, 2014) that increased winter precipitation is primarily due to intensified local evaporation typically from open sea, thus clearly linking the ongoing increases in Arctic winter precipitation to the marine environment as well.
+The most recent review of snow research in Svalbard (Zdanowicz et al., 2023), largely based on SIOS work and collaboration, identifies knowledge gaps and research needs in snow science.
+In doing so, the review relates these gaps and needs to other cryospheric fields such as glacier mass balance and active layer thickness above permafrost, atmospheric conditions in relation to snowpack pollution, and terrestrial ecology and hydrology.
+Clearly some scientific fields do recognize their interdisciplinary scientific connections.
+With respect to extreme precipitation events over Svalbard, it is well known that these are caused by moisture transport extending thousands of kilometres south into the subtropical Atlantic and often characterized as "atmospheric rivers" (Serreze et al., 2015; Müller et al., 2022).
+The increase in extreme precipitation events over the last 4 decades in Svalbard have been directly linked to the sea ice extent east of Greenland, as this sea ice shields the west coast of Svalbard from incoming southerly moist air (Müller et al., 2022).
+Thus, results show clear linking of meteorological changes with changes in the marine environment and with well-known consequences for ecosystems, cryosphere and society at Arctic scale.

-3. Methods
+3 Methods